vkili/blog/_posts/2020-09-02-unserialize.md

   - Insecure Deserialization
 ---

-How PHP's unserialize() works, and why it leads to vulnerabilities
+How PHP's unserialize() works, and why it leads to vulnerabilities.

 ## PHP's unserialize() function